benc-uk/nodejs-demoapp/readme.md

 ## Updates
 * June 2017 - Moved repo to Github
 * July 2017 - Updated Dockerfile to use super tiny Alpine Node 6 image
+* Aug 2017 - Minor changes and fixes for CRLF stuff